Featured image credit: Virgin Orbit/Greg Robinson

 The satellite was partly funded by the UK Space Agency.
 It will transmit signals designed for use in Positioning, Navigation, and Timing (PNT).
 This is a term that is used with Global Navigation Satellite Systems (GNSS) such as GPS.

 The UK government has expressed an interest in developing its own PNT capability.
-After leaving the EU, the UK lost access to the Public Regulated Service (PRS) service provided by the European Union’s Galileo system.
+After leaving the EU, the UK lost access to the Public Regulated Service (PRS) provided by the European Union’s Galileo system.
 This service would have been extremely useful to emergency services.

 The satellites will be deployed to a 550 km Sun-Synchronous Orbit (SSO).